mwiesman/B.R.A.D./README.md

 ----------------------
 Intro
 ----------------------
 In order to help our friend Brad reconnect with his musical skills, we developed a plug-in that can be run as a standalone musical interface.
 The intent of this application is to provide an intuitive and user-friendly interface that allows aspiring musicians to access a variety of audio recording and editing features.
-The plug-in was built using C++ and HISE/JUCE.
+The plug-in was built using C++ and the HISE/JUCE framework.

 -------------------------------